 Recycling and durability

 It goes without saying that the possibility of recycling a product saves resources by reducing the need to extract new minerals and ores from the ground.
-Steel is the world's most recycled material, and in 2017 the average recycled content for all stainless produced by Outokumpu was as high as 87%, the highest on the market.
+Steel is the world's most recycled material, and the average recycled content for all stainless produced by Outokumpu is over 85%, the highest on the market.
 Our most important raw materials are recycled stainless and carbon steels.

 However, durability is also important.
 Manufacturing something only once, instead of twice or even three times during a certain time period, due to breakdowns and repair, is of course less resource consuming.
 Stainless steel helps to prolong the lifetimes of applications, for example bridges susceptible to corrosion, or components like exhaust pipe systems in cars.